 Summer Digital Humanities Dissertation Fellowships

 4 awards granted each year.
-Applications only accepted for Fall Funding Rounds.
+Applications considered in fall funding round only.

 Eligibility: UW doctoral students who have passed their qualifying exams by the deadline for application

 The Summer Digital Humanities Dissertation Fellowships support scholars whose dissertations use digital technologies in innovative and intensive ways and/or explore the historical, social, aesthetic, and cross-cultural implications of digital cultures.

 We are particularly interested in projects that address the goal of reaching beyond the border between the academy and the larger public.
 We also encourage applications from scholars using the open source multimodal authoring and publishing platform Scalar for long-form digital scholarship; the Simpson Center is an affiliate of the Alliance for Networking Visual Culture, which developed Scalar.

 Digital projects may be conceived as a complement to a print project.